S1ddh4rthaG/DhwaniSarathi/README.md

 cd backend
 python manage.py runserver 192.168.1.5:80/192.168.1.5:8081

-#here 192.168.1.5 is the server on which expo is running
+#here 192.168.1.5 is the ip address on which expo is running

 ```